eea/copernicus_quality_tools/README.md

 cd copernicus_quality_tools/docker
 ```

-(4) Configure the directory for uploaded .gdb and .tif files by editing the hidden .env file in copernicus_quality_tools/docker:
+(4) Configure the directory for uploading .gdb and .tif files by editing the hidden .env file in copernicus_quality_tools/docker:
 ```
 nano .env
 ```